 8. Have an annual MOT

 This means visiting the doctor or if that’s a scary thought, go to a local supermarket pharmacy once a year for a check on your blood pressure and various blood markers such as cholesterol and fasting blood sugar.
 These are affected by the ‘fight or flight’ response.
 Your body thinks you’re in grave danger so is altering your physiology to prepare you to deal with the danger – such as raising your blood pressure.
 Of course, in reality, our day-to-day pressures are rarely life threatening and by regularly triggering the stress response, you’re putting yourself at risk of a variety of long-term health problems.
 You need to find out where you might be at risk and nip it in the bud quickly.
 Think about it - it’s not such a bad idea.
 We MOT our cars, even service our home boiler, why not our own body?

 9. Have rituals in place to switch your mind from work mode to home mode

 It’s no good getting home and continuing to think about work and behaving as if you’re still there.
 Home and your loved ones are an equally important part of your life so put in place rituals that help your mind switch from one to the other.
 Have a point during your commute when you switch from reading emails to reading a novel, or take your tie off before you come in through the door or drive around the block before coming onto your drive….and if you work from home, walk out of the front door and come back in the back door.
 Whatever you choose, make sure it’s something that clearly tells your mind that that was work, now this is home.

 How to Prevent Burnout...
-And Reignite Your Life and Your Career was published last month by Filament Publishing, £14.99.
+And Reignite Your Life and Your Career is published by Filament Publishing, £14.99.